SONA0007/DSA-JAVA-SKILLS/src/readme.md

 # Using '==' Operator
 In java === operator is not used.
 ## Collections (Framework) in java

-* has different classes
+* Has different classes
-* can use as library
+* Can use as library
 * Dynamic length
 # classes-
 1. ArrayList
-2. Linkedlist
+2. Linked list
 3. vector
 4. HashSet
 5. PriorityQueue